Sampling the World

 Sampling

-Sampling is a process of handpicking values out of continuous range of values.
+Sampling is a process of handpicking values out of a continuous range of values.
 This is done at regular intervals by multiplying the entire signal with a train of impulses.

 \[y[n]_{sampled} = x(t)_{analog} \times \sum_{\tau=-\infty}^{\infty} \delta(t-\tau)\tag{1} \label{one}\]